nlenno1/nick-lennon-drummer-ms1/README.md

 ## Structure

-This website is organised using a **Tree** structure hire racy to reduce complexity and make user navigation easier while allowing for a small amount of user exploring to discover information they didn't initially come to the website for.
+This website is organised using a **Tree** structure hierarchy to reduce complexity and make user navigation easier while allowing for a small amount of user exploring to discover information they didn't initially come to the website for.

 Here is a diagram of the page structures.